 In terms of local education then, there are currently only two schools in Kilmacolm: Kilmacolm Primary School, a state primary school, and St Columba’s School, an independent school offering both primary and secondary education.
 The nearest state secondary school in Inverclyde is Port Glasgow High School, which is a five to ten-minute drive away.

-As of October 2021, the average price for a residential property in Kilmacolm stood at £400,344.
-This is a rise of 1.31% in the last three months since July 2021 and a rise of 4.84% since October 2020.
+As of January 2023, the average price for a residential property in Kilmacolm stood at £333,037.
+Though different property types in Kilmacolm have had different average selling prices over the last 12 months: £543,083 for detached properties, £317,833 for semi-detached, £161,835 for terraced, and £85,024 for flats.
 Scottish housebuilder Mactaggart & Mickel has recently had a planning application to build around 75 new homes accepted by Inverclyde Council.